glue-viz/glue-solar/docs/developers-guide.rst

 How to Contribute to Glue-viz
 -----------------------------
-There are three ways by which anyone can contribute to the ``Glue-viz`` package and the ``Glue-solar`` plugin in particular is not only code (especially in Python), but also to report any issues you have encountered while using the software, helping to add or improve documentation, and to review a pull request (PR).
+There are three ways by which anyone can contribute to the ``Glue-viz`` package and the ``Glue-solar`` plugin in particular is not only code, but also to report any issues you have encountered while using the software, helping to add or improve documentation, and to review a pull request (PR).
 All these will benefit other users of solar physics as they use ``Glue-viz`` for data visualization tasks, and help with the development of the community by offering them a valuable,